yoshioterada/JAX-RS-Cognitive-HoL/Create-App.md

 }
 ```

 For the above JSON data, pleas create FaceDetectRequestJSONBody class?
-In the class, please specify one instance valuable as url?
-After that please create setter and getter method?
-This is the binding object of above.
 ![](https://c1.staticflickr.com/1/769/31846652504_51059e2942.jpg)
 ![](https://c1.staticflickr.com/1/474/32310387620_8dd2731d50.jpg)
+In the class, please declare one instance valuable as url?
+After that please create setter and getter method for it?
+This is the binding object for above JSON data.

 ```
 package com.yoshio3.entities;